 III.
 Eligibility Information

-Please refer to Section IV.2 (Application and Submission Information/Subsection 2, Content and Form of Application Submission) for additional proof of applicant status documents required, such as Tribal resolutions, proof of non-profit status, etc.
+Note: Please refer to Section IV.2 (Application and Submission Information/Subsection 2, Content and Form of Application Submission) for additional proof of applicant status documents required, such as a letter of support from the organization's Board of Directors, proof of non-profit status, etc.

 2. Cost Sharing or Matching